cmbeese/mizerReef/README.md

 ## Installation

-mizerReef is still in development and not quite ready to be used yet!
+mizerReef is still in development.
 Check back here for news.

 You can install the development version of mizerReef from GitHub with